GenomicsAotearoa/hts_workshop_mpi/level2/03-intro-to-nesi.md

 $ module spider blast
 ```

-The difference here is that `avail` searches the module names, and `spider` searches their description and other information for the keyword. both are useful, and both are case insensitive.
-For exmaple, above we used the lowercase spelling of `BLAST` but in the results we have a mixture of cases (`BLAST/2.3.0`, `RMBlast/2.6.0-gimkl-2017a`, `samblaster/0.1.24-gimkl-2017a`).
+The difference here is that `avail` searches the module names, and `spider` searches their description and other information for the keyword.
+Both are useful, and in both cases the search is case insensitive.
+For example, above we used the lowercase spelling of `BLAST` but in the results we have a mixture of cases (`BLAST/2.3.0`, `RMBlast/2.6.0-gimkl-2017a`, `samblaster/0.1.24-gimkl-2017a`).

-When we want to go and load a module, the `module load` command **is case sensitive** so we must use the exact result from `module avail` or `module spider`.
+When we want to go and load a module, the `module load` command **_is case sensitive_** so we must use the exact result from `module avail` or `module spider`.

 ```bash
 $ module load blast/2.3.0